 Travel back in time to an 1800s homestead style atmosphere, with the rustic charm of Rondawel architecture and adorning Leadwood accents.
 4 stand-alone chalets accommodate 2 people each, and 1 private family-style cottage sleeps 8.
 Our maximum occupancy is 16, so why not book the entire place to bring together family and friends?

-Find time for yourself at one of our favourite fishing spots, the Mogalakwena River viewing deck – soak in the complete seclusion less than a 1 minute walk away.
+Find time for yourself at one of our favourite fishing spots, the Magalakwena River viewing deck – soak in the complete seclusion less than a 1 minute walk away.

-Our camp area is a well-maintained and fenced garden for the safety of children and pets, who can gallivant in the grass.
-The only animals who sneak in are an exotic array of birds, chattering Vervet monkeys, and a shy rock monitor lizard.
+The Lodge grounds area is a well-maintained with a fenced garden, where our guests are encouraged to relax and have a picnic.
+The only animals who sneak in are an wide array of birds, chattering Vervet monkeys, and a shy rock monitor lizard.

 All rooms are air conditioned to relieve you from the South African sun.